Get Your Shoes Looking Brand New With These DIY Cleaning Methods

 Next, make a cleaning solution by mixing 1 teaspoon of laundry detergent in 2 cups of water.
 For tough stains, you may need to increase the strength of the solution.
 Soak the toothbrush in the cleaner and start scrubbing the material; pay more attention to stained areas.
 Try your best to brush in the direction of the weave as opposed to scrubbing against it or haphazardly.

 When you’re satisfied with the removal of stains from your fabric shoes, grab some paper towels and blot the material to absorb as much moisture as possible.
 Following this up by repeatedly wiping the shoes with a damp towel to remove traces of the cleaner.
 Soak up moisture with some paper towels again and air dry the shoes in a shaded spot to prevent fading (in case of coloured shoes).
+This method works especially well for cleaning popular shoes like Vans and Converse Chuck Taylor All-Stars.

 Athletic (Mesh) Shoes